cs278/php-mktemp/README.md

   The directory should be a path that exists and the user can write to, if this argument is not supplied the default temporary directory will be used.

-  A `\RuntimeException` will be thrown if a file cannot be created.
+  A `Cs278\Mktemp\Exception\CreateFailedException` will be thrown if a file cannot be created.

   ```php
   use Cs278\Mktemp\temporaryFile;